openstack/openstack-ansible-specs/specs/kilo/developer-docs.rst

   hosts, create containers, and install OpenStack.

 * Repository role/playbook.
-Since the repository is fairly unique to os-ansible-deployment, this should be probably be a bit more detailed than the rest of the of the documentation.
+Since the repository is fairly unique to openstack-ansible, this should be probably be a bit more detailed than the rest of the of the documentation.
 The openstack_services.yml and openstack_other.yml files are of particular interest here.

 * Inventory management.
 This section should discuss the dynamic_inventory.py file and and the inventory_management.py files.

-* Extending os-ansible-deployment.
+* Extending openstack-ansible.
 This would cover using the conf.d and env.d directories, as well as user_extras.yml files.
 Changes to ansible.cfg necessary might be useful, too.